KRFOSS/kali-docs/installation/btrfs/index.md

 To top things off, we added [grub-btrfs](https://github.com/Antynea/grub-btrfs)  by [Antynea](https://github.com/Antynea) to automatically add a list of snapshots to the grub boot menu.

-[Snapper-gui](https://github.com/ricardomv/snapper-gui) by [Ricardo Vieira](https://github.com/ricardomv) is another great tool we use to make our lives easier.
+[Snapper-gui](https://github.com/ricardomv/snapper-gui) by [Ricardo Vieira](https://github.com/ricardomv) is another great tool we use to make our lifes easier.